 LAUSD confirms that data has been released in cyberattack

-The Los Angeles Unified School District Sunday confirmed that data has been released following a cyberattack.
+Los Angeles Unified School District officials disclosed the extent of data released by hackers following a cyberattack on the district's digital infrastructure.

+During a press conference on Monday, Carvalho indicated that there was no evidence that psychiatric evaluation information, or health records were made public during the release.

+He also disclosed that more than two-thirds of the information released was of LAUSD employees, and that there did not appear to be any interference with payroll information.

 "Unfortunately, as expected, data was recently released by a criminal organization," said Los Angeles Superintendent Alberto M. Carvalho in a Tweet Sunday.
 "In partnership with law enforcement, our experts are analyzing the full extent of this data release."